Terms and Conditions

 Before School Care & After School Care

-- We require one (1) weeks’ notice in writing via email or letter to cancel or change your child’s/children’s bookings from the programme.
+- We require one (1) weeks’ notice in writing via email to cancel or change your child’s/children’s bookings from the programme.
 For changes or cancellations with less than one (1) weeks notice, the absence will be charged at the hours you have booked in for.

 - A regular booking is deemed as a booking that is on-going throughout the term and booked in advance.
 A casual booking is deemed as a one-off or additional booking or has been booked in after 12pm on a Sunday for the following week.